 Eeeee, you’re thinking of eloping in Moab!
 I cannot tell you how much of an awesome idea this is.
 I’m hopelessly biased (I freaking love Moab) but it’s super easy to see why.
 Moab is an absolutely stunning place for an elopement; it’s a staggering southwest setting and is absolutely bursting with adventure and color; dramatic red rocks, bright blue sky, winding desert river, narrow paths and dirt roads cutting through the desert like veins, distant mountains sitting on the horizon (and capped with snow in the winter!) .
 Quite simply; it’s stunning.
-It’s an amazing spot, and though I’m hopelessly biased as a Moab Elopement Photographer, I will say it’s one of my top favorite locations for an elopement.
+It’s an amazing spot, and though I’m hopelessly biased, I will say it’s one of my top favorite locations for an elopement.

 Moab is the biggest city in Utah’s Grand County and sits just south of the Colorado River.
 It’s home to two of Utah’s 5 National Parks, Canyonlands National Park and Arches National Park.
 It’s also home to Dead Horse State Park and huge swaths of Bureau of Land Management (BLM) land.
 All of this to say- this place rules.
 For those with an adventurous spirit or those who just want to be adventure adjacent, this is your place.
 Home to rock climbing, white water rafting, river floating, ATVing, mountain biking, hiking, backpacking, BASE jumping and canyoneering… adventure thrives here.